Pinocchio: The Series: English dub movie

 The movie begins in a similar manner to the series, with Pinocchio being carved by Geppetto from a fallen oak tree branch and given life by the tree's guardian fairy.
-The fairy also gives magic to Timothy, a cricket who had been living in the branch (and who narrates the film), that allows him to speak and act as Pinocchio's guardian.
+The fairy also gives magic to Timothy, a cricket who has been living in the branch (and who, Like his Disney counterpart does in some places, narrates the film), that allows him to speak and act as Pinocchio's guardian.
 Though Geppetto is overjoyed by what's happened, Rudy the mouse living in his home, quickly becomes jealous of the puppet.
-On the way to school Pinocchio sees a traveling puppet show and is convinced by a classmate to skip class and sell his schoolbooks to see the show, which Timothy advises him against, however the puppeteer soon appears at the pawn shop and buys him from the classmate in exchange for fare to see the show.
-Saphano the puppeteer forces Pinocchio to perform in his show and Pinocchio worries that he'll never see his father again.
-That night the other puppets advise him to escape.
-Though he's nearly caught when he tries to rescue the other puppets as well, he eventually manages to return home to his father.
+On the way to school Pinocchio sees a traveling puppet show and is convinced by a classmate to skip class and sell his schoolbooks to see the puppet show, which Timothy advises him against, however the puppeteer soon appears at the pawn shop and buys him from the classmate in exchange for fare to see the puppet show.
+Saphano the puppeteer forces Pinocchio to perform in his show and Pinocchio worries that he will never see his father again.
+On the one night the other puppets advise him to escape.
+Though he is nearly caught when he tries to rescue the other puppets as well, he eventually manages to return home to his father.

-Some days later Geppetto gives him a gold coin (though in the earlier shots it's clearly copper) to run errands with, Rudy speaks to Sly the Fox and Slick the Weasel who try to trick Pinocchio out of his coin by telling him of a magic tree that neither animals nor humans can uproot, but he may be able to retrieve since he's marionette.
-Pinocchio successfully retrieves the small tree and follows the animals' instructions to plant the coin next to the tree, only for the animals to dig up the coin when he leaves to get some water, as he's caring for the tree the Oak Fairy appears and admonishes him for his disobedience.
-Later that night the tree matures rapidly and begins to grow gold coins which attract the attention of both the three animals and the towns people, the latter of which cut down the tree in an effort to get more coins, and Pinocchio returns home and apologises to his father for losing the coin.
+Some days later Geppetto gives him a gold coin (though in the earlier shots it is clearly copper) to run errands with, Rudy speaks to Sly the Fox and Slick the Weasel who try to trick Pinocchio out of his coin by telling him of a magic tree that neither animals nor humans can uproot, but he may be able to retrieve since he is a marionette.
+Pinocchio successfully retrieves the small tree and follows the animals' instructions to plant the coin next to the tree, only for the animals to dig up the coin when he leaves to get some water, as he is caring for the tree the Oak Fairy appears and admonishes him for his disobedience.
+Later that night the tree matures rapidly and begins to grow gold coins which attract the attention of both the three animals and the towns people, the latter of which cuts down the tree in an effort to get more coins, and Pinocchio returns home and apologises to his father for losing the coin.
 Geppetto quickly forgives his son who boards up Rudy's mouse hole to keep him away from Slick and Sly.